Homepage / Excursion Guides / Visiting Glacier National Park in Winter

 Cozy places to stay in and around Glacier National Park in winter

-The lodges inside of Glacier National Park are closed during winter.
-However, you can find many great options just outside of the park entrances.
-These include the historic Tamarack Lodge, Belton Chalet, and Izaak Walton Inn.
-Additionally, you can find many hotels and cabins in the surrounding area of Glacier, Columbia Falls, Whitefish, and Kalispell.
+The famous lodges of Glacier National Park are closed and boarded up during winter.
+However, you can find many great options just outside of the park entrances such as include the Great Bear Inn, Belton Chalet, and Izaak Walton Inn.
+Additionally, you can find many hotels and cabins in the surrounding area of Columbia Falls, Whitefish, and Kalispell.

 What to pack for a trip to Glacier National Park in Winter